Seminar Quick Facts

 Visa Information: Consulate General of Ghana

-General Information: Visit the Overseas Seminars Overview page
+General Information: Visit the Summer 2020-21 Programs Overview page.

 Living and Travel Conditions

-Students will be be placed two to a room at the Roots Apartments Hotel at Osu, which is walking distance to Oxford Street, many eating places, and some of the most interesting nightlife spots in the city.
+Students will stay at the Roots Apartments Hotel at Osu, which is walking distance to Oxford Street, many eating places, and some of the most interesting nightlife spots in the city.
 It is also well connected through all modes of transport to the city centre and other parts of the city.
 All classes will be held at the Roots Apartments Hotel.
 A bus will convey the class to Cape Coast and Elmina for a weekend site visit to the castles.
 The group will be resident at Coconut Grove Hotel at Elmina, a lovely beach resort right by the ocean.

 Professor Ato Quayson is a Fellow of the Ghana Academy of Arts and Sciences, the Royal Society of Canada, and in 2019 was elected Corresponding Fellow of the British Academy.
 He is Professor of English at Stanford.

 He studied for his undergraduate degree at the University of Ghana and took his Ph.D. from the University of Cambridge after which he held a Junior Research Fellowship at Wolfson College, Oxford before returning to Cambridge to become Reader in Commonwealth and Postcolonial Literature in the Faculty of English from 1995-2005.
 He was also Director of the Centre for African Studies and a Fellow of Pembroke College while at Cambridge.
 Prior to Stanford he was Professor of African and Postcolonial Literature at New York University (2017-2019) and Professor of English and inaugural Director of the Centre for Diaspora and Transnational Studies at the University of Toronto (2005-2017).
 In 2016 he was appointed University Professor at the University of Toronto, the highest distinction that the university can bestow.